drak3hft7/Cheat-Sheet---Active-Directory/README.md

 - **With PowerView:**
 ```
 Get-NetGroup                                                               #Information about groups
 Get-NetGroup *Admin*                                                       #Get all groups that contain the word "admin" in the group name
 Get-NetGroupMember -GroupName "Domain Admins" -Recurse                     #Get all members of the "Domain Admins" group
+Get-NetGroupMember -GroupName "Enterprise Admins" –Domain domainxxx.local  #Query the root domain as the "Enterprise Admins" group exists only in the root of a forest.
 Get-NetGroup -UserName "user01"                                            #Get group membership for "user01"
 ```
 - **With AD Module:**
 ```